What it CAN BE LIKE for those left behind

 My husband kissed me goodbye one morning as he left for work.
 It was a day like any other.
 Except for the fact that he never came home.

 Yet his heart stopped suddenly while he was running during lunch the next day.
-Minutes before, he had been joking with his buddies.
+Moments before, he was joking with his buddies.
 Then, after he split off from them to run back to the office, he collapsed.
 Medics reached him within minutes, but their best efforts came to naught.

 I know that some people would consider this a "good death."
 Quick.
 Probably relatively painless.
 Little or no suffering.

 Many others endure a long, painful illness to reach their end.
 They are in and out of hospitals.
 Subjected to seemingly endless tests.
 Deteriorating, physically, mentally or emotionally, or all three.
 Experiencing anger, sadness, depression.
 Losing their dignity and independence.
 Hopes are dashed over and over when treatments fail.
 Costs of intensive medical care can be exorbitant, and ultimately bankrupt families.
-Treatment may provide more time, but often do little or nothing to improve quality of life and in some cases may impair it.
+Treatment may provide more time, but often does little or nothing to improve quality of life, and in some cases impairs it.
 And then there is the torture of waiting.
 Caretakers are left exhausted.
+(If you want to feel grateful that your loved one didn't have to endure this, read this book.)

 I do know that Doug didn't have an opportunity to see many good friends we never seemed to find enough time to catch up with.
 To do some things we had dreamed of doing.
 Or to come to terms with his own departure.